 A number of studies have shown the value of getting to know your students and building rapport in the classroom, which includes increased student participation, student motivation about the class, and positive perception of the instructor (e.g. Frisby & Martin, 2010; Wilson et al., 2010).
 Furthermore, encouraging a sense of belonging increases cross-cultural interaction between international and domestic students, and positively affects international students’ performance (Glass & Westmont, 2014).
 Even in large lecture classes, it is possible to get to know a conspicuous number of your students, a few at a time.
 For students, it’s the effort that counts.
 Here are some strategies that can be adapted to any classroom situation:

 - Have your students fill out a confidential background questionnaire in advance or on the first day of class.
 Make sure you ask questions that are appropriate to the course and that you share the same information about yourself in class.
 Here are some examples:

 - What name would you like me to call you?
-What is your preferred pronoun?
+What are your pronouns?

 - What is your previous experience with [topic of the class]?
 This can be informal or formal experience.